MCP

 For MCP servers that require user-specific credentials before they can be used (e.g., PAT_TOKEN's in GitHub’s official MCP server), LibreChat allows users to provide these credentials and then reinitialize the MCP server from within the UI without restarting the whole application:

-1. When you select an MCP that uses customUserVars, you will be able to Save or Revoke a customUserVar’s value for the selected MCP server from within the MCP Panel.
+customUserVars, you will be able to Save or Revoke acustomUserVar's value for the selected MCP server from within the MCP Panel. - After saving a value for a

-3. LibreChat will attempt to connect to the server using your provided credentials and notify you with a toast whether the reinitialization process has succeeded or failed.
+customUserVar, click the reinitialize button (an icon with circular arrows next to each server name in the MCP Panel). - LibreChat will attempt to connect to the server using your provided credentials and notify you with a toast whether the reinitialization process has succeeded or failed.

-Tip: If you know a server will require credentials not available at first startup, you can add startup: false to its configuration.
+startup: falseto its configuration.
 This tells LibreChat to not attempt to connect to that server until it is manually reinitialized in the UI.

 Example: